neuralml/neuralml.github.io/joinus.md

 <header class="masthead text-justify" style="font-size:120%">

-<p> We are happy to consider applications via fellowships at Oxford or from elsewhere (see list below).
-You will be working on AI-driven brain-wide credit assignment -- contributing to solving some of the most exciting and important problems in neuroscience.
-Please give your EoI <a href="https://forms.gle/mFbQ29kjhnwBBH3B6">here</a>.
-Or, preferably, get in touch directly (<a href="mailto:PIfirstname.costa@dpag.ox.ac.uk">email</a>)!</p>

-<p>There are also a number of prestigious fellowships available that would allow you to lead exciting research at the intersection between neuroscience and machine learning in collaboration with our group, such as:</p>
+<p>There are a number of prestigious fellowships available that would allow you to lead exciting research at the intersection between neuroscience and machine learning in collaboration with our group, such as:</p>

 <ul>
   <li><a href="https://wellcome.org/grant-funding/schemes/early-career-awards" target="_blank">Wellcome Early-Career Awards</a>, which offers an excelent opportunity for early-career researchers to move towards setting up their own independent group.</li>